 They have a thick undercoat and an outer coat on the body that needs proper brushing to untangle all the knots once a week.
 It will not only make the dog healthy but good looking as well.

 The Anatolian Shepherds shed twice a year, and because of this, they require proper brushing to get rid of the dead hair.
-Use a short-bristle brush along with a comb once a day or on alternative days in the dog’s shedding season.
+Use the best flea treatment for dogs in case of an infestation, make sure you consult your vet first.

 Moreover, maintaining good dental and body hygiene is essential as well.
 Make you Anatolian Shepherd habitual of getting his teeth brushed in the house as well as professionally.
 Take your dog to the vet for a proper bath, ear cleaning, and nail cutting to keep it fresh and healthy.